The Gift of Tongues, No. 2

 this gift that we exercise in spiritual service, in Christian service,

 and it is with this gift that we accomplish divine good.

 These temporary gifts were designed to

+serve a special purpose until the Scriptures were written.
 Now the Word of God gives us the revelation that God

 wants us to know.
 Until the Scriptures were written,

 God had to have prophets so that a man could stand up in a service and

 say, “God has given me a message,” and he would deliver it.
 But that necessitated having somebody with